Photo Taking, Editing and Sharing

 - Tap Share when you're ready to share your photo on Instagram!

 Public places that are on both Foursquare and Facebook (ex: the Statue of Liberty, Ritual Roaster Coffee and so on) can be added to your Instagram posts.
-In some cases, places that were created by individuals may no longer be appear immediately.
+In some cases, places that were created by individuals may no longer appear immediately.
 You can search for the place or easily create a new place on Facebook and use it going forward.

 Connecting With Others